catiegrasse/independent-study/diabetesPaper.md

 | Organ/Space SSI  | 5.1263 |
 | Pulmonary Embolism  | 193242590233598.4  |

-The odds ratio for Pulmonary Embolism is likely so high because the only patients that had pulmonary embolism as an outcome complication were patients that also smoked.
+The odds ratio for Pulmonary Embolism is likely so high because there were only 2 patients with this outcome and both were smokers.

 #### Controlling for significant comorbidities
 Odds Ratio calculations made by including the variables: [Smoke, Dyspnea, COPD, Hypertension, Ventilator Dependent]: